FuelLabs/fuel-specs/src/fuel-vm/instruction-set.md

 | Balance tree write | Instruction writes to the balance tree             |
 | Output message     | Instruction sends a message to a recipient address |

-If an instruction is not annotated with an effect, it means it does not produce any of the aforementioned affects.
+If an instruction is not annotated with an effect, it means it does not produce any of the aforementioned effects.

 ## Arithmetic/Logic (ALU) Instructions